Maria Dikomitou Eliadou

 Since then, she has worked in a number of roles and projects at the Archaeological Research Unit of the University of Cyprus, including managing the MSCA-ITN "New Archaeological Research Network for Integrating Approaches to ancient material studies" (NARNIA, GA no. 265010).
-From 2018 to 2020, she held an MSCA-IF (ReCyPot, GA no. 747339) at the UCL Institute of Archaeology continuing her research on Cypriot Early and Middle Bronze Age pottery, before returning to Cyprus as a member of the interdisciplinary research project “Bringing Life to Old Museum Collections: The Interdisciplinary Study of Pottery from the Cypriot Iron Age Polities of Salamis, Soloi, Lapithos and Chytroi” (MuseCo, EXCELLENCE/1216/0093), hosted at the University of Cyprus.
-Maria has been involved in numerous interdisciplinary research projects, on ceramic artefacts (tableware, transport, storage and cooking pots, terracotta figurines) from different regions in Cyprus and the eastern Mediterranean, from prehistory to the High Middle Ages.
-Her research interests focus on ceramic technology and production, its differing modes of organisation, ceramic distribution, as well as technological and cultural change, and how these can be identified, recorded and explained by modern archaeology.
+From 2018 to 2020, she held an MSCA-IF (ReCyPot, GA no. 747339) at the Institute of Archaeology, University College London, before returning to Cyprus as a member of the interdisciplinary research project “Bringing Life to Old Museum Collections: The Interdisciplinary Study of Pottery from the Cypriot Iron Age Polities of Salamis, Soloi, Lapithos and Chytroi” (MuseCo, Excellence/1216/0093).
+MuseCo was hosted at the University of Cyprus between 2019 and 2022.
+Since 2023, she has been involved as a research collaborator in the project “Commercial Patterns Across the Sea: The interdisciplinary study of Maritime Transport Containers from Cyprus and the elucidation of Mediterranean connectivity during the Late Bronze Age-Early Iron Age”, which is funded between 2021 and 2026 by the European Union in the frame of European Research Council Starting Grants (GA no. 947749) and coordinated by the Archaeological Research Unit of the University of Cyprus.